Hoyasumii/bee-movie/README.md

 You know, Dad, the more I think about it, maybe the honey field just isn't right for me.
 You were thinking of what, making balloon animals?
-That's a bad job for a guy
+That's a bad job for a guy w